khush1yaaar/learn-flutter-with-me/README.md

+Here's the revised ReadMe file with the requested adjustments:

+---

 # LearnFlutterWithMe

 A new Flutter project dedicated to learning Flutter step-by-step by following a structured path, completing tasks, and integrating various Flutter concepts and packages.